hazevedosa/bidirectional-trust/README.md

 Dataset and software for the paper "A Unified Bi-Directional Model for Natural and Artificial Trust in Human-Robot Collaboration"

+## Instructions

+1. run data/genDataset.m on MATLAB.
+That will generate the MatDataset.mat file in the code folder.

 ## TODO
 Everything